 British Columbia Reciprocity License Plates

-Reciprocity plates were first issued in 1962 to out-of-province truckers hauling into BC if their truck was from a jurisdiction having a reciprocity agreement with BC (most likely Wash.
+Reciprocity plates were first thought to have been issued in 1963 to out-of-province truckers hauling into BC if their truck was from a jurisdiction having a reciprocity agreement with BC (most likely Wash.
 Alberta, Montana & Idaho).
 If you weren't registered in such a place you paid the more expensive prorate/apportioned fee.

 According to Richard Barrow, who started trucking in 1975, "most of these plates had become tags on a front tag plate or the cab door ... [but] before that you needed a rubber skirt under the front bumper just to hold all the plates you'd acquire if you ran the lower 48.
 I saw trucks with as many as 20 plates of various sizes and colors when I was a kid ..."